AustinDevs/sql-workshop/home.md

 SQL (Structured Query Language) is a querying language, plain and simple.
 If you've ever used formulas in Excel or Google Sheets, you'll feel some familiarity here.
-The reason why SQL exists is at some point the spreadsheet gets too large that it slows down, has too many sheets, or the formulas get too complex to maintain.
+The reason why SQL enters the conversation is at some point the spreadsheet gets too large that it slows down, has too many sheets, or the formulas get too complex to maintain.